from training.npr.org: https://training.npr.org/audio/radio-intros-7-tips-to-keep-listeners-from-turning-off-the-radio/

-Radio intros: 7 tips to keep listeners from turning off the radio
+Radio intros: 7 engagement tips to keep listeners from hitting the skip button

 There is no perfect template for a radio intro.
 In fact, that’s the point: Intros should surprise you.
 They should grab your ear and demand you listen, in part, because they don’t all sound the same.
 And of course, in a news program, they should tell you — clearly — what a story is about.
 How to do that — and do it well — is a daily struggle.